Kinokkory/wiwinwlh/tutorial.md

 Foldable and Traversable are the general interface for all traversals and folds of any data structure which is parameterized over its element type ( List, Map, Set, Maybe, ...).
-These are two classes are used everywhere in modern Haskell and are extremely important.
+These two classes are used everywhere in modern Haskell and are extremely important.

 A foldable instance allows us to apply functions to data types of monoidal